Single Father Financial Help: Government & Organizations

 Free Grant Money

-Free grant money for bills and personal use is unrealistic when defined in this manner.
+Free grant money you never pay back is unrealistic when defined in this manner.
 However, single dads often qualify for government help with typical household and education expenses when they meet the low-income criteria for specific programs.

 • Free Down Payment Assistance